Foods that Fight Chronic Inflammation

 - Whole Grains

-A change in diet is not only beneficial in improving chronic inflammation but is the recommended food can also prove to be beneficial in enhancing one's mood.
+A change in diet is not only beneficial in improving chronic inflammation but is the recommended food can also prove to be beneficial in enhancing one's over all physical and mental health.

 In summary, exercise and diet are the two methods that may have an impact on chronic inflammation with the body.